Chocobozzz/PeerTube/.github/CONTRIBUTING.md

  * Routes are defined in [/server/controllers/](/server/controllers/) directory
  * Parameters validators are defined in [/server/middlewares/validators](/server/middlewares/validators) directory
  * Models sent/received by the controllers are defined in [/shared/models](/shared/models) directory

+## Improve the website

+PeerTube's website is [joinpeertube.org](https://joinpeertube.org), where people can learn about the project and how it works – note that it is not a PeerTube instance, but rather the project's homepage.

+You can help us improve it too!

+It is not hosted on GitHub but on [Framasoft](https://framasoft.org/)'s own [GitLab](https://about.gitlab.com/) instance, [FramaGit](https://framagit.org): https://framagit.org/framasoft/peertube/joinpeertube

 ## Develop